Rosini-Leonardo/NFT-Redux/README.md

 To make the project work on localhost you have to install the folder and then with
 the command `npm install` install all dependencies.
 Excellent !
-Now you are ready to make the project work, simple isn't it? 😉
+Now you should manage your own Unsplash' API and you are ready to make the project work, simple isn't it? 😉

 ## Link to project: https://nft-redux.netlify.app